Pterophyllum (plant): Description

 Pterophyllum are characterized by their completely segmented leaves, with slender leaflets more than twice as long as they are high.
 The leaflets are regularly spaced, arranged opposite to each other, and have nearly parallel edges, only slightly broader at their bases and narrower at their tips.
 They are covered with fine longitudinal veins with minor bifurcation.
 The leaflets slightly lengthen towards the middle of the leaf and shrink towards its tip, for an overall lanceolate (long and tapered) or oblong shape to the leaf.
 At the tip of the leaf sits a terminal leaflet which can vary in shape from the rest.
 Like other bennettitaleans, the leaf's cuticle was syndetocheilic (with guard and subsidiary cells of the stomata having the same mother cells) and hypostomatic (with stomata located entirely underneath the leaf).

 In the Mesozoic Era, the Pterophyllum thrived and could be found in great abundance together with the rest of the Bennettitales order.
-Pterophyllum plants would have likely looked similar to modern cycad plants, which are found in a different order.
+Pterophyllum probably grew as a shrub, like other Williamsoniaceae.